RM of St. Andrews, Manitoba

 Blessed with the best of life

-Business View Magazine interviews Lisa McLean, Economic Development Officer for the Rural Municipality of St. Andrews, Manitoba
+Business View Magazine interviews Lisa McLean, Economic Development Officer for the RM of St. Andrews, Manitoba

 Welcome to the Rural Municipality of St. Andrews!
 Part of the Interlake Region of Manitoba, the RM is a picture-perfect gem, situated along the Red River between Lake Winnipeg and the City of Winnipeg.
 Many of the 12,000 residents live in the southern portion of the municipality, commuting to the nearby urban centers of Winnipeg or Selkirk to work.
 Several charming communities, including Lockport, Petersfield, South St. Andrews, and Clandeboye make the RM a wonderful place to visit and call home.